tanneo/portfolio/README.md

-# Tegans Portfolio

-Tegans portfolio project.
-This is a very basic project that requires Node.
-It will bundle files using a node module called [Gulp.js](http://gulpjs.com) and a couple of Gulp plugins.

-## Install

-Run the following command from the root directory of the project.

-`yarn`

-## Development

-Run the following commands when developing:

-`gulp watch`

-> To exit the gulp watch task press `control+c`

-roject documentation is to be compiled as a single markdown file named README.md
+Project documentation is to be compiled as a single markdown file named README.md

 This file should contain,

-- A link (URL) to your published portfolio website https://tanneo.github.io/portfolio/
+- A link (URL) to published portfolio website https://tanneo.github.io/portfolio/

-- A link to your GitHub repository https://github.com/tanneo/portfolio
+- A link to GitHub repository
+https://github.com/tanneo/portfolio

 Description of your portfolio website, including,